voxel51/fiftyone/docs/source/integrations/cvat.rst

 Basic recipe
 ____________

-The basic workflow to use CVAT with your FiftyOne datasets is as follows:
+The basic workflow to use CVAT to add/edit/delete labels on your FiftyOne datasets is as follows:

-1) Load a :ref:`labeled or unlabeled dataset<loading-datasets>` into FiftyOne
+1) Load a :ref:`labeled or unlabeled dataset <loading-datasets>` into FiftyOne

 2) Explore the dataset using the :ref:`App <fiftyone-app>` or :ref:`dataset views <using-views>` to locate either unlabeled samples that